unocss/unocss/README.md

 ## Configrations

 UnoCSS is an atomic-CSS engine instead of a framework.
 Everything is designed with flexibility and performance in mind.
 In UnoCSS, there are no core utilities, all functionalities are provided via presets.

-By default, UnoCSS applies a default preset with a common superset of the popular utilities-first framework, including Tailwind CSS, Windi CSS, Bootstrap, Tachyons, etc.
+By default, UnoCSS applies [the default preset](./packages/preset-uno).
+Which provides a common superset of the popular utilities-first framework, including Tailwind CSS, Windi CSS, Bootstrap, Tachyons, etc.

 For example, both `ml-3` (Tailwind), `ms-2` (Bootstrap), `ma4` (Tachyons), `mt-10px` (Windi CSS) are valid.